 It seems like when I was growing up we had Sausage and Potato Soup (yeah, it’s a German thing.
-If you grew up in my area of the state, you just “knew” how to make it.
+If you grew up in my area of Iowa, you just “knew” how to make it.
 It’s genetic. :)) Or we had Potato Soup.
-Or Cheese Soup .
+Or Cheese Soup.
 But what we didn’t have was Cheesy Potato and Sausage Soup.
+And we SURE didn’t have Cheesy Potato Sausage Soup – Instant Pot or Stove-top!

 Simple solution?
-Put everything in the Instant Pot but cook the potatoes on top in a steamer basket.
-When potatoes are done, remove most of them and thicken the soup with the slurry, dairy and cheese.
-The few potatoes in the bottom of the pot will break down a bit, then you’ll add the rest of potatoes back in.
-Easy peasy.
+Put everything but the potatoes in the Instant Pot.
+Then cook the potatoes on top in a steamer basket.
+When potatoes are done, remove them, basket and all.
+A few of the potatoes few will fall down into the soup, but no worries about that.
+They’ll break down a bit and help thicken the soup.

 Note: Don’t boil this soup after adding dairy; the cream cheese and cornstarch help keep it creamy but any cheese soup can curdle and/or turn grainy with too much heat.
 Reheat leftovers gently.
 When reheating the soup may need to be thinned with broth, milk or water.